-The Thompson Scholarship was created in 1998 by an anonymous donor to honor Emmett F. Thompson on his retirement from Auburn University.
-A native of Oklahoma, Thompson holds degrees in forestry from Oklahoma State University, North Carolina State University and Oregon State University.
-The latter is a doctorate in forest economics.
-He was a member of the forestry faculty at Virginia Tech from 1962 to 1973 and head of the Department of Forestry at Mississippi State University from 1973 to 1977.
+This scholarship/fellowship was created in 1998 by a gift from Harry E. Murphy to honor Emmett F. Thompson on his retirement from Auburn University.
+The original endowment has been increased by additional gifts from Dr. and Mrs. Thompson and from others.
 Thompson came to Auburn in 1977 as head of the Department of Forestry in the School of Agriculture.
-He was named dean of the Auburn School of Forestry when that unit was established in 1984, and he served as dean until his retirement in 1998.
-Thompson was elected a Fellow in the Society of American Foresters in 1984, inducted into the Alabama Foresters’ Hall of Fame in 1994, and named a Distinguished Alumnus of the Oklahoma State University College of Agricultural Sciences and Natural Resources in 1999.
+In 1984, he was instrumental in the establishment of a separate School of Forestry.
+He served as the first dean of the newly created school until his retirement in 1998.
+Thompson was elected a fellow in the Society of American Foresters in 1984, inducted into the Alabama Foresters’ Hall of Fame in 1994, and named a distinguished alumnus by the Oklahoma State University College of Agriculture and Natural Resources in 1999.

 Robert Tufts Endowed Scholarship in Forestry and Wildlife